History of Bangkok: Under Ayutthaya

-The importance of Bangkok–Thonburi increased with the amount of Ayutthaya's maritime trade.
+The importance of Bangkok increased with the amount of Ayutthaya's maritime trade.
 Dutch records noted that ships passing through Bangkok were required to declare their goods and number of passengers, as well as pay customs duties.
 Ships' cannons would be confiscated and held there before they were allowed to proceed upriver to Ayutthaya.
 An early English language account is that of Adam Denton, who arrived aboard the Globe, an East India Company merchantman bearing a letter from King James I, which arrived in "the Road of Syam" (Pak Nam) on 15 August 1612, where the port officer of Bangkok attended to the ship.
 Denton's account mentions that he and his companions journeyed "up the river some twenty miles to a town called Bancope, where we were well received, and further 100 miles to the city...."

 Ayutthaya's maritime trade was at its height during the reign of King Narai (1656–1688).
 Recognition of the city's strategic location guarding the water passage to Ayutthaya lead to expansion of the military presence there.
 A fort of Western design was constructed on the east side of the river around 1685–1687 under the supervision of French engineer de la Mare, probably replacing an earlier structure, while plans to rebuild the fort on the west bank were also made.
 De la Mare had arrived with the French embassy of Chevalier de Chaumont, and remained in Siam along with Chevalier de Forbin, who had been appointed governor of Bangkok.
-The Bangkok garrison under Forbin consisted of Siamese, Portuguese, and French reportedly totaling about one thousand men.
+The Bangkok garrison under Forbin consisted of Siamese, Portuguese, and French reportedly totalling about one thousand men.

 French control over the city was further consolidated when the French General Desfarges, who had arrived with the second French embassy in 1687, secured the king's permission to board troops there.
 This, however, lead to resentment among Siamese nobles, led by Phetracha, ultimately resulting in the Siamese revolution of 1688, in which King Narai was overthrown and 40,000 Siamese troops besieged Bangkok's eastern fort for four months before an agreement was reached and the French were allowed to withdraw.
 The revolution resulted in Siam's ties with the West being virtually severed, steering its trade towards China and Japan.
 The eastern fort was subsequently demolished on Phetracha's orders.